 We offer group volunteering trips for groups of adults or under 18s who are looking to take part in volunteer work abroad and get to know local communities:

 Our normal placement fees apply (see each project page for costs and what’s included) with a discount of £75 per person for groups of 6 people or more.

 Our group volunteering projects include animal care, child care, teaching, conservation, building and community development.

-Many of our overseas volunteering placements are ideal for a self-led school group trip and this makes a very cost effective option for a school expedition, with fees from only £545 per person (excluding flights).
+Many of our overseas volunteering placements are ideal for a self-led school group trip and this makes a very cost effective option for a school expedition.

 Alternatively we can organise bespoke school trips if you are looking to do something different from our standard volunteer placements such as including other adventure activities or having a leader provided for the group.